Gene Murrow (USA), Geoff Cubitt, Ian Jones, Lynne Render, Andrew Shaw, Frances Richardson.

 After six or seven years of this Gordon joined Stafford Folk Dance club as well as the Morris Men.
 Since then he has played in a number of local bands and called at the club and for numerous barn dances.
 Gordon was encouraged to start running regular winter music workshops in the nineteen seventies and have seen many good musicians emerge from them.
 The workshops are still running and everyone is welcome, the first Sunday in the month from September to April.
 Give him a call on 01785 662398 for details.
 He quips: “I no longer dance but for better or worse I'm still on the fiddle.” - a worrying remark from the Festival treasurer we hear you cry, but, no, we can reassure you he is quite sound on that score.

 Nicky, Alan and Adam form the core of this exciting new dance band who play for both ceilidh and contra.
 Their energetic and vibrant sound combines the lyrical tune, delicious harmonies and driving rhythm of fiddle, accordion and guitar.
 Inspired by an eclectic mix of folk dance music, they bring out the best in the tunes that they love to dance to.
+The Night Before delivers excellent high energy music that makes it very hard to sit still.
+It's modern, lively and fun while being firmly rooted in proper folk sounds and tunes.

 Students.
 Science.
 Swords.
 The perfect combination.
 The question is, what for?
 The answer – sword dancing!
 Warwick Rapper proudly announces itself as a set of sword dancing science students from the University of Warwick: